-The Company expects to allocate the majority of its resources for the near future at further progressing exploration at Curibaya.
-With the funds from the 2023 Private Placement, the Company has completed, as of the date of this MD&A, two phases of regional surface work covering unexplored areas of the Curibaya property.
-The project is drill ready with the exception of the construction of access roads and platforms which will be commenced once sufficient capital has been raised to initiate drilling activity.
+Resources have been and will continue to be primarily directed at continuing progress at Curibaya, and while in between programs the Company has taken further steps to reduce project level costs by demobilizing the camp and reducing its headcount.
+The project remains drill ready and once sufficient capital has been raised to initiate drilling activity, the construction of access roads and platforms will begin.
 The Company's second drill program is expected to consist of between 2,000 - 5,000 m to test the Cambaya target area.
 The Company estimates that this work would cost between \$2.5 million and \$5.0 million.
-In the meantime, work at Hurricane has been suspended in order to prioritize the progression at Curibaya.
+While the Company believes there are multiple opportunities at the much unexplored Curibaya project, having terminated the Hurricane Option, the Company is also reviewing other projects in order to maintain its portfolio approach and rebuild a pipeline of prospects for future exploration.

-The ability of the Company to fund Curibaya drilling and other work programs will be subject to raising additional funds through the sale of common shares.
-While the Company has been successful at raising capital in the past, there can be no assurance that the Company will be able to raise sufficient funds to finance its planned programs and make its required option payments under the Hurricane Option Agreement.
+The ability of the Company to fund Curibaya drilling and other work programs, including potential future project acquisitions, will be subject to raising additional funds through the sale of common shares.
+While the Company has been successful at raising capital in the past, there can be no assurance that the Company will be able to raise sufficient funds to finance its future plans.